connexcs/docs/docs/invoice.md

 Click ![alt text][invoice-edit] to modify the date, then **`Edit Invoice Item`** to modify additional parameters.

-!!! note "Invoice Line grouping"
+!!! note "Invoice Line Grouping"
-    Invoice line grouping lets you group the invoice based on the destination or day.
-It can be set inside the Settings menu under **My Account**.
+    Invoice Line Grouping allows you to group the invoice based on the destination or day.
+This is setup under **My Account** > **Settings**.

 [invoice-6]: /misc/img/227.png "Invoice-6"
 [invoice-8]: /misc/img/229.png "Invoice-8"